mustardfrog/pinkish_day/README.md

 # Pinkish_Day

-## Another pink theme to make the world better
+## Another pink theme to make your day better.

 ####  *** This is still in the early development.
 However most things should work fine ***